sgorgun/matrix-operations-task-python/README_short.md

-# Matrix Operations
+# Basic matrix operations

+## Purpose

-Set of programming assignments that are designed to test knowledge of basic matrix operations.
+The coding exercises are designed to test knowledge of the following concepts:

-# Task 1.
-Matrix transposition
+* Matrix transposition

-Your task is to implement a function for matrix transposition using a provided signature.

-# Task 2.
-Adding matrices

-Your task is to implement a function for adding two matrices using a provided signature.

-# Task 3.
-Multiplying matrices

-Your task is to implement a function for multiplying two matrices using a provided signature.
+* Matrix addition
+* Matrix multiplication

+## Overview

+The coding exercises cover the following practical problems:
+* Transposition of a given matrix
+* Calculating the result of given matrices addition
+* Calculating the result of given matrices multiplication